aroo530/Storefront-Backend/README.md

     import

-I won't upload he dotenv file to github
-I used ESLINT but found weird errors so I turned it off important to note that I used jasmine not jasmine-ts you'll notice the difference in the test script
+I won't upload he dotenv file to github important to note that I used jasmine not jasmine-ts you'll notice the difference in the test script

 ### database setup and endpoints